ContraSimsLab/Scripts/README.md

 2. **Bash Scripts:** Automation of repetitive computational tasks and efficient data extraction from output files.

-3. **ASE (Atomic Simulation Environment) Scripts**: Python-based scripts for atomistic modelling (a) Adsorption studies of reaction intermediates on CuCo2S4 and CuCoFeS4 for Oxygen Evolution Reaction (OER) and Oxygen Reduction Reaction (ORR) .
+3. **ASE (Atomic Simulation Environment) Scripts**: Python-based scripts for atomistic modelling.

+   (a) Adsorption studies of reaction intermediates on CuCo2S4 and CuCoFeS4 for Oxygen Evolution Reaction (OER) and Oxygen Reduction Reaction (ORR).